-It’s been 30 years since Yo!
+It’s been more than 30 years since Yo!
 MTV Raps brought hip hop to MTV and the world at large.
 It was the place to be.
 The American Bandstand of the late 1980s.
 It was happy chaos surrounded by music videos that weren’t getting play anywhere else on the network.

-When Ted Demme started as a production assistant at MTV in the mid-1980s, he pestered his bosses about the lack of black artists on the growing network.
+When Ted Demme started as a production assistant at MTV in the mid-1980s, he pestered his bosses about the lack of Black artists on the growing network.
 After developing Yo!
 MTV Raps for MTV Europe, MTV tossed a few thousand bucks to Demme and producer Peter Dougherty to create a pilot, which featured Run-DMC hosting a flurry of videos (the first ever was Eric B. & Rakim’s “Follow the Leader”).
 It was one of MTV's highest rated single episodes at the time.

 The original idea for the show was simply to showcase the best hip hop videos, since MTV wasn’t doing that in their regular rotation.
 When Yo!
 MTV Raps moved beyond the pilot concept with rap pioneer Fab 5 Freddy at the helm, the vibe of the show expanded to spend more time with the artists.
 But Fab 5 Freddy wanted to take the show on the road.
 “I did not wanna be cooped up in that MTV studio where all those previous VJs would be,” he said.
-His first episode was taped in Salt-N-Pepa’s rehearsal space; he walked the streets of New York City with The Beastie Boys; and he even hung out with LL Cool J and LL Cool J’s mom on their couch.
+His first episode was taped in Salt-N-Pepa’s rehearsal space; he walked the streets of New York City with the Beastie Boys; and he even hung out with LL Cool J and LL Cool J’s mom on their couch.

 If you’re looking to properly credit the inventor of the Ed Lover Dance, it’s Yo!’s resident sidekick.
 T-Money was in Original Concept with Doctor Dré, who brought him into the production.
 “T-Money showed me the dance and told me, ‘Do this every week,’” Lover told Vulture.
 “We picked Wednesdays because most Wednesdays we didn’t have nothing else happening.
 It was hump day.
 Dré picked 'The 900 Number' and it took on a life of its own.”
-T-Money also made a mark on the show with a series of outlandish, hilarious characters that fit in perfectly with Yo!’s super loose style.
+T-Money also made a mark on the show with a series of outlandish, hilarious characters that fit in perfectly with Yo!’s super-loose style.

 Since they didn’t have a lot of money (and a lot of what they did have was allocated toward oversized props and silly costumes), Lover and Doctor Dré filmed a bunch of episodes in a few hours.
-“We didn’t shoot the week like Monday, Tuesday, Wednesday, Thursday, Friday,” Doctor Dré explained.
+“We didn’t shoot the week like Monday, Tuesday, Wednesday, Thursday, Friday,” Doctor Dré explained to Vibe.
 “We shot on one day, and all five shows, and we changed clothes on set ‘cause we didn’t have a budget.
 We just did everything that we wanted to do.”

 Hip hop is one of the United States’s biggest exports, and Yo! was a big part of making that a reality.
 The success of the show led MTV to use it as an anchor in dozens of other countries where it was building an incipient global empire.
 The show helped spread the music to a worldwide audience hungry for it.
 As a testament to its reach, Fab 5 Freddy once met a woman from Russia who had relatives in Europe tape the show on VHS and mail it to her so that her whole block could gather around their TV to watch it.

 In standing at the center of mainstreaming rap and hip hop culture, Yo! also has a hand in commodifying image and attitude alongside the music to a predominantly white audience.
-Public Enemy’s Chuck D called it “the Black CNN,” recognizing it as a rare space on television for black Americans to share their perspectives.
+Public Enemy’s Chuck D called it “the Black CNN,” recognizing the series as a rare space on television for Black Americans to share their perspectives.
 Fab 5 Freddy was optimistic about white youth’s interest in the culture.
 “They won’t be as narrow-minded as their parents were,” he said in 1991.
-“See, black people do it all the time.
+“See, Black people do it all the time.
 We know how whites live.
 We don’t have to think about it.
 Motion pictures, television, they’re all full of how white people live, act, how they kiss.
 Now things are swinging around a little bit.”

 Yo! fueled a lot of careers (the pilot was the first time anyone had seen a young rapper named Will Smith on TV) and relied on star power within the hip hop community.
 Name a major rap group or hip hop artist of the era, and they were on it.
 Yet Salt-n-Pepa have the unique distinction of having bookended the series.
 It all started with Fab 5 Freddy hanging out in their rehearsal space, and they were there when it ended August 17, 1995.